gpiechnik2/xk6-anomaly/README.md

 One-Class SVM is an algorithm used for anomaly detection.
 It trains on a set of normal data points to define a boundary that encloses the normal class.
 New data points falling outside this boundary are considered anomalies or novelties.

+Important!
+This algorithm requires a large (se suggested quantity is minimum of 50) amount of data to train in order to work properly.
+An example of the correct code can be found in the `examples` directory.

 An example with data only on the X-axis (that is, for response times, among other things):

 ```javascript